heig-vd-dai-course/heig-vd-dai-course/26-conclusion-to-part-3/PRESENTATION.md

 ## What have you learned?

-- How and why HTTP can be used to build web applications
+- How and why HTTP can be used to build web applications:
   - Methods, status codes, headers, etc.
-- How HTTP features can be used to build web infrastructures
+- How HTTP features can be used to build web infrastructures:
   - Reverse proxies, load balancers, caching, scalability, etc.

 ![bg right:40%](https://images.unsplash.com/photo-1549228581-cdbdb7430548?fit=crop&h=720)

 ## What have you accomplished?

-- You have acquired and set up a server on the HEIG-VD network
+- You have acquired and set up a server on a cloud provider
-- You have created a simple (CRUD) API to deploy on your server
+- You have created a simple web API to deploy on your server
 - You have acquired and configured a domain name to use for yourself
 - You have deployed your API on your server